A lawyer shall not:

 During a proceeding a lawyer may not communicate ex parte with persons serving in an official capacity in the proceeding, such as judges, masters or jurors, unless authorized to do so by law or court order.

 A lawyer may on occasion want to communicate with a juror or prospective juror after the jury has been discharged.
-The lawyer may do so unless the communication is prohibited by law or a court order but must respect the desire of the juror not to talk with the lawyer.
-For example, where a juror makes known to the judge a desire not to communicate with the lawyer, and the judge so informs the lawyer, the lawyer may not initiate contact with that juror, directly or indirectly.
+Subject to the notice requirements discussed below, the lawyer may do so unless the communication is prohibited by law or a court order.
+For example, in most cases common-law principles bar inquiry into the contents of jury deliberations and the thought processes of jurors, but not into extraneous influences.
+The lawyer must respect the desire of the juror not to talk with the lawyer.
+Where a juror makes known to the judge a desire not to communicate with the lawyer, and the judge so informs the lawyer, the lawyer may not initiate contact with that juror, directly or indirectly.
 The lawyer may not engage in improper conduct during the communication.

 The advocate’s function is to present evidence and argument so that the cause may be decided according to law.
 Refraining from abusive or obstreperous conduct is a corollary of the advocate’s right to speak on behalf of litigants.
 A lawyer may stand firm against abuse by a judge but should avoid reciprocation; the judge’s default is no justification for similar dereliction by an advocate.
 An advocate can present the cause, protect the record for subsequent review and preserve professional integrity by patient firmness no less effectively than by belligerence or theatrics.